This is a simple homemade solenoid motor. This has ball bearings for all of the rotating joints.

 The flywheel is turned from pewter, I cast a cylinder of metal in a block of wood with a hole formed using a hole saw.
 The hot pewter does burn the wood, but once it has burnt the outer surface it doesn’t go any further.
 Let the metal solidify and then remove it from the wood with a hammer.
 The flywheel was turned and then the outer surface was lightly hammered to give the desired finish.

-This is a simple model that can be made in a couple of afternoons and is a pleasing executive toy.
+This is a simple homemade solenoid motor that can be made in a couple of afternoons and is a pleasing executive toy.

 Don’t expect significant power, the motor runs smoothly, but can easily be stopped with some drag on the flywheel.